jonathantsang/Microtransaction-Simulator/README.md

 - SpeedRunZ 9999 - Speedrun button (fake)

 achievements:
-- Negative 100 dollars
+- Negative 100 dollars (get -$100)
-- tricks are for kids
+- tricks are for kids (card trick in shop)
 - first one is free (done)
-- oh what a feeling
+- oh what a feeling (open 50 packs)
-- dancing on the ceiling
+- dancing on the ceiling (open 100 packs)
-- lack of content
+- lack of content (DLC in DLC)
+- Guacamole (click avocado at least once)
+- casino, old habits die hard (buy casino in shop)
+- Schooled, some people graduate but they still stupid (buy degree in shop)
+- time well spend (get $1000)

 real extension:
 - sparkle sound on rare cards